tlswg/tls13-spec/draft-ietf-tls-tls13.md

 of such messages before receiving the Authentication messages.

+#### Key Update

+struct {} KeyUpdate;

+The KeyUpdate handshake message is used to indicate that the sender is updating its sending cryptographic keys.
+This message can be sent by the server after sending its first flight and the client after sending its second flight.
+Implementations prior to this time MUST generate a fatal "unexpected_message" alert.
+After sending a KeyUpdate, the sender SHALL send all its traffic using the next generation of keys, computed as described in {{updating-traffic-keys}}.
+Upon receiving a KeyUpdate, the receiver MUST update their receiving keys and if they have not already updated their sending state up to or past the then current receiving generation MUST immediately send their own KeyUpdate.
+This mechanism allows either side to force an update to the entire connection.

+Note that if implementations independently send their own KeyUpdates and they cross in flight, this only results in an update of one generation; when each side receives the other side's update it just updates its receive keys and notes that the generations match and thus no send update is needed.

+Note that the side which sends its KeyUpdate first needs to retain the traffic keys (though not the traffic secret) for the previous generation of keys until it receives the KeyUpdate from the other side.

 #  Cryptographic Computations

 In order to begin connection protection, the TLS Record Protocol